 In addition to a sales partnership, it can be incredibly beneficial to have access to professionals in a variety of other disciplines when making the leap to production home building.

 Obtaining financing can be difficult for businesses that do not have a proven track record.
 Working with a seasoned business is attractive to both lenders and investors, who would otherwise be making a riskier investment on a brand-new venture.

 Working with a land consultant allows you to get advice on what will work where, who you’re competing with and what it should cost based on historical data from markets all over the country.
-For a lot of smaller builders, it’s a path to bigger things.
+For a lot of smaller builders, it’s a path to growing your home building business.

 You might be the best home builder in the area, but that won’t matter much if you can’t get potential home buyers in the door, whether in person or virtually.
 Marketing experts can help you establish and grow your brand presence in your local market and drive leads to your sales office.